Exposition Universelle (1889): Organization

-The Exposition was held to celebrate the 100th anniversary of the Storming of the Bastille, which marked the beginning of French Revolution, and was also seen as a way to stimulate the economy and pull France out of an economic recession.
-The Exposition attracted 61,722 official exhibitors, of whom twenty-five thousand were from outside of France.
+The exposition was held to celebrate the 100th anniversary of the Storming of the Bastille, which marked the beginning of French Revolution, and was also seen as a way to stimulate the economy and pull France out of an economic recession.
+The exposition attracted 61,722 official exhibitors, of whom twenty-five thousand were from outside of France.

 Admission price

-Admission to the Exposition cost forty centimes, at a time when the price of an "economy" plate of meat and vegetables in a Paris cafe was ten centimes.
-Visitors paid an additional price for several of the Exposition's most popular attractions.
+Admission to the exposition cost forty centimes, at a time when the price of an "economy" plate of meat and vegetables in a Paris cafe was ten centimes.
+Visitors paid an additional price for several of the exposition's most popular attractions.
 Climbing the Eiffel Tower cost five Francs; admission to the popular panoramas, theatres and concerts was one franc.
-Visitors from the French provinces could buy a ticket which included the train fare and entry into the Exposition.
-The total cost of Exposition was 41,500,000 francs, while income was 49,500,000 francs.
-It was the last of the Paris Universal Expositions to make a profit.
+Visitors from the French provinces could buy a ticket which included the train fare and entry into the exposition.
+The total cost of exposition was 41,500,000 francs, while income was 49,500,000 francs.
+It was the last of the Paris world's fairs to make a profit.

 National participation and boycotts

-The countries that officially participated in the Exposition were Andorra, Argentina, Bolivia, Chile, Costa Rica, the Dominican Republic, Ecuador, the United States, Greece, Guatemala, Haiti, Hawaii, Honduras, India, Japan, Morocco, Mexico, Monaco, Nicaragua, Norway, Paraguay, Persia, Saint-Martin, El Salvador, Serbia, Siam, the South African Republic, Switzerland, Uruguay and Venezuela.
+The countries that officially participated in the exposition were Andorra, Argentina, Bolivia, Chile, Costa Rica, the Dominican Republic, Ecuador, the United States, Greece, Guatemala, Haiti, Hawaii, Honduras, India, Japan, Morocco, Mexico, Monaco, Nicaragua, Norway, Paraguay, Persia, Saint-Martin, El Salvador, Serbia, Siam, the South African Republic, Switzerland, Uruguay and Venezuela.
 The British dominions of New Zealand and Tasmania also took part.

-Because of the theme of the Exposition, celebrating the overthrow of the French monarchy, nearly all European countries with monarchies officially boycotted the Exposition.
-The boycotting nations were Germany, Austria-Hungary, Belgium, Spain, the United Kingdom, Italy, the Netherlands, Portugal, Russia, and Sweden.
+Because of the theme of the exposition, celebrating the overthrow of the French monarchy, nearly all European countries with monarchies officially boycotted the exposition.
+The boycotting nations were Germany, Austria-Hungary, Belgium, Spain, the United Kingdom, Italy, the Netherlands, Portugal, Russia and Sweden.

 Nonetheless, many citizens and companies from those countries participated, and a number of countries had their participation entirely funded by private sponsors.
 They included Germany and Alsace-Lorraine, Austria-Hungary, Belgium, Brazil, China, Denmark, Egypt, Spain, the United Kingdom and its colonies, Haiti, Italy, Luxembourg, the Netherlands, Peru, Portugal, Romania, Russia, Finland and Sweden.